zachartrand/Quaternions/README.md

 ### Using the quaternions.py module

 The quaternions.py module is designed to be imported to use quaternion numbers just like complex numbers in Python.
-The rest of this document assumes you import the class like this:
+The rest of this webpage assumes you import the class like this:

 ```python